 The value of tax-free VCT dividends

-Obviously tax-free dividends are better than taxable ones.
+Tax-free dividends are more valuable than taxable ones.
 The question is: how much better?
 The table below shows what taxable dividend you would currently need to match different rates of tax-free yield.

 |Equivalent to taxable dividend|